erikberglund/Scripts/snippets/osx_os.md

 #### OS Version

-On a running system:
+On a running system you can use the `sw_vers` command to query the os version.

 ```bash
 sw_vers -productVersion
 ```

-On a mounted system:
+You can also query the `SystemVersion.plist` file directly (useful for checking mounted systems):

 ```bash
 /usr/libexec/PlistBuddy -c "Print ProductVersion" "/System/Library/CoreServices/SystemVersion.plist"
 ```

-A variable for each component of the version string:
+If you need each component of the version string in separate variables, use the `read` command:

 ```bash
 IFS='.' read -r major minor patch < <( /usr/bin/sw_vers -productVersion )